Pioreactor/docs.pioreactor/developer-guide/07-Plugins/02-adding-plugins-to-ui.md

 ![](/img/developer-guide/dropdown_automations.png)

 This list is sourced from yaml files located on the leader's Raspberry Pi, in either of two directories:
- - `/var/www/pioreactorui/contrib/automations/`, is the source of the "default" automations
+ - `/var/www/pioreactorui/contrib/automations/`, is the source of the our built-in automations
- - `/home/pioreactor/.pioreactor/plugins/ui/contrib/automations/{led,dosing,temperature}`, is a directory to put custom yaml files for automations.
+ - `/home/pioreactor/.pioreactor/plugins/ui/contrib/automations/{led,dosing,temperature}`, is a directory to put yaml files for custom automations.

- Placing a new yaml file in the correct folder there will populate the list with your new automation.
+Placing your yaml file in either folder above will populate the dropdown list in the UI with your new automation.
 Here's an example `example.yaml` file:

 ```yaml
 ---